zillow/zind/README.md

 To reduce privacy concerns, we have automatically detected and removed any panoramas that contain:
 1. People or photographs of people to avoid sharing PI or PII information.
 2. Significant outdoor view, to avoid sharing street views or neighbouring properties.

+## What if I would like to download ZInD for commercial purposes?

+Please email [us](mailto:ZInD@zillowgroup.com), and we will forward your request to our business representative.